AdityaSavara/MSRESOLVE_Workshop/README.txt

    MSRESOLVE does have features for extracting reference patterns from data, which may occur in a later workshop exercise.

 03 How to do a typical analysis.
-   This is similar to section 3.2 of the quick start guide.
    Directory 01 has been copied to make directory 3.
 However, all of the features normally used have been turned off.

    Open the UserInput.py file.
 Normally, a user must put their settings into this file before each analysis.
+   It will be useful to use "ctrl+f" in the UserInput file.
    Change the data input file:
    UserChoices['inputFiles']['dataToAnalyzeFileName'] = 'Collected_GasPulse.csv'